All Products

 Prerequisites

-Activate Platform for AI (PAI) with your Alibaba Cloud account and create a workspace.
-Log on to the PAI console, select a region in the upper-left corner, and follow the prompts to authorize and activate the service.
+Activate PAI with your Alibaba Cloud account and create a workspace.
+Log on to the PAI console, select a region in the upper-left corner, and follow the prompts to grant permissions and activate the service.

-The example in this topic uses public resources to create a DSW instance and an Elastic Algorithm Service (EAS) model service.
-These resources are billed on a pay-as-you-go basis.
-For more information about the billing rules, see DSW billing and EAS billing.
+This example creates a DSW instance and an Elastic Algorithm Service (EAS) model service using pay-as-you-go public resources.
+For detailed billing rules, see DSW billing and EAS billing.

 Create a DSW instance